Foot Notes

 supports or last as long but they are initially very comfortable

 and easy to get used to.
-People with extremely sensitive feet,
+People with extremely sensitive feet, extremely

-arch supports and stick with them
+supports and stick with them because they are more comfortable.

-off in soft arch supports gradually work their way up into more
+Often times people that start off in soft arch supports gradually

-supportive harder ones.
+work their way up into more supportive harder ones.

 High